tomheaton/mcjty-website/www/docs/mods/enigma/commands.md

 * `state <name> <value>`: Set the given state to the given value.
 * `pstate <name> <value>`: Set the given player state to the given value.
 This needs an active player.
-* `var <name> <value>`: Set the variable to a certain value (integer, double, boolean, string, position, area).
+* `var <name> <value>`: Set the variable to a certain value (integer, double, boolean, string, position, area, sphere).
 This is a persisted value and rembered in the world save.
-* `pvar <name> <value>`: Set the player variable to a certain value (integer, double, boolean, string, position, area).
+* `pvar <name> <value>`: Set the player variable to a certain value (integer, double, boolean, string, position, area, sphere).
 This is a persisted value and rembered in the world save for the current player.
 * `local <name> <value>`: Set a local variable to a certain value. this is only present in the current code block.
 * `restore <snapshot>`: Restore a previously saved snapshot (with the 'e_snapshot' console command).
 This can be used to initialize the game with a given known setup.
 * `command <command`: Execute a console command.
 The given command must be a single string containing the command and its parameters.
 This can be used (for example) to force survival gamemode for a player or control the time of the day and the weather.